LibreCAD/docs/getstart/fundamentals.rst

     - Width
     - Line Type

 Each of these properties *can* have a specific meaning, but a complete description is beyond the scope of this manual and vary by industry or an organization's standards.
-Additonal information for setting the :ref:`pen properties <pens>` can be found in the **User Guides**.
+Additonal information for setting the :ref:`Pen Properties <pens>` can be found in the **User Guides**.

 Layers